apereo/cas/docs/cas-server-documentation/installation/DuoSecurity-Authentication.md

 provider.
 Each provider instance is registered with CAS and activated in the authentication flows as necessary.
 The provider id need not be defined if there is only a single Duo instance available.

+## User Account Status

+If users are unregistered with Duo Security or allowed through via a direct bypass, CASA will query Duo Security for the user account apriori to learn whether user is registered or configured for direct bypass.
+If the account status matches either of those conditions or the user account is not registered yet the new-user enrollment policy allows folks to skip registration, CAS wilk bypass Duo Security altogether, shall not challenge the user and will also **NOT** report back a multifactor-enabled authentication context back to the application.

 ## Configuration

 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).